martin-micimo/ansible-haproxy/README.md

 ## TLS Certificates

-This Role wants you to have the Creation and Management of your TLS Certificates in a seperate Role.
+This Role wants you to have the Creation and Management of your TLS Certificates in a separate Role.

-The Certificates (or Symlinkt to them) should be present in the `/etc/haproxy/certs` directory in the [PEM combined Format](https://www.haproxy.com/documentation/haproxy-configuration-tutorials/ssl-tls/#tls-between-the-load-balancer-and-clients) that HAProxy understands.
+The Certificates (or Symlink to them) should be present in the `/etc/haproxy/certs` directory in the [PEM combined Format](https://www.haproxy.com/documentation/haproxy-configuration-tutorials/ssl-tls/#tls-between-the-load-balancer-and-clients) that HAProxy understands.
 They should be imported in your HTTPS Frontend (as a directory) like this:

 ```yaml
 haproxy_global_vars: